top of page

 Children's Poetry and Visual Art

 The Sweet and Sour Animal Book and The Block are posthumously published collections of Hughes’s poetry for children that place his writing against a backdrop of visual art.
 The Block pairs Hughes’s poems with a series of six collages by Romare Bearden that bear the book’s title.
 The Sweet and Sour Animal Book contains previously unpublished and repeatedly rejected poetry of Hughes from the 1930s, and is combined with the artwork of elementary school children at the Harlem School of the Arts.
-In the New York Times Book Review, Veronica Chambers noted that the pieces
+In the New York Times Book Review, Veronica Chambers noted that the pieces “reflect Hughes’s childlike wonder as well as his sense of humour.”
+She also commented on Hughes's rhymes, noting that“children love a good rhyme,” and that Hughes gave them“just a simple but seductive taste of the blues.”

 Love, Jazz and Writing for the People

-Hughes, who cited Walt Whitman, Carl Sandburg and Paul Laurence Dunbar as his greatest influences wrote plays, short stories, novels, and poetry.
-He is also known for his engagement with the world of jazz and the great influence it had on his writing - as in his book-length poem Montage of a Dream Deferred (Holt, 1951).
+Hughes, who cited Walt Whitman, Carl Sandburg and Paul Laurence Dunbar as his greatest influences, wrote plays, short stories, novels, and poetry.
+He is also known for his engagement with the world of jazz and the great influence it had on his writing, as in his book-length poem Montage of a Dream Deferred (Holt, 1951).
 Hughes's life and work were tremendously important in moulding the artistic contributions of the Harlem Renaissance of the 1920s.
 Unlike other notable Black poets of the period, such as Jean Toomer, Claude McKay, and Countee Cullen, Hughes wanted to tell the stories of his people in such a way that reflected their actual culture, including their laughter, language, and love of music, as well as their suffering.

 Hughes’s poems have been translated into French, German, Russian, Czech, Spanish, and Yiddish, and many of them have been set to music.
 In the introduction to Modern Black Poets: A Collection of Critical Essays, Donald B. Gibson noted that Hughes